 AM7 - American Indian or Alaska Native

 AS7 - Asian

 BL7 - Black or African American

 HI7 - Hispanic/Latino

 PI7 - Native Hawaiian or Other Pacific Islander

 WH7 - White

 MU7 - Two or more races

-How are students reported by LEP status (both)?
+How are students reported by English learner status (both)?

-Students who meet the definition of limited English proficient (LEP) students in section 4.3 of the EDFacts Workbook at the time of the removal should be reported as LEP.
-Students who do not meet that definition at the time of the removal should be reported as non-LEP.
+Students who meet the definition of English learner (EL) students in the EDFacts Workbook at the time of the removal should be reported as EL.
+Students who do not meet that definition at the time of the removal should be reported as non-EL.